< Back

 • Carousel layouts

-Client Tip: Customize templates once, then duplicate and reuse them for ongoing posts—this keeps your grid looking cohesive.
+Client Tip: Customize templates once, then duplicate and reuse them for future posts—this keeps your grid looking cohesive.

 3. Apply Visual Hierarchy